 37.4 Buffer status report enhancement operation

+A UHR STA shall set the BSR Enhancement Support field in the UHR Capabilities element transmitted by the STA to 1 if dot11UHRBSREImplemented is true; otherwise, the UHR STA shall set the BSR Enhancement Support field to 0.

-A non-AP STA may deliver buffer status reports to assist its AP in allocationg UL MU resources (See 26.5.5 Buffer status report operation).
-When a non-AP STA owns a queue size of a TID which is larger than the maximum queue size able to be reported in the QoS Control field, the non-AP STA may send a BSR Enhancement field in a frame to report a larger queue size to the AP so that the AP can allocate accurate resources to the non-AP STA during the UL MU operation.
+A non-AP STA may deliver buffer status reports to assist its AP in allocating UL MU resources (see 26.5.5 Buffer status report operation).
+When the queue size for a given TID is greater than that can be reported in the QoS Control field, the non-AP STA may deliver the queue size in a BSR Enhancement field of a frame to its AP so that the AP can allocate accurate resources to the non-AP STA.
+The format of and the container for the BSR Enhancement field is TBD.

-A UHR STA shall set the BSR Enhancement Support field in the UHR Capabilities element it transmits to 1 if dot11UHRBSREImplemented is true; otherwise, the UHR STA shall set the BSR Enhancement Support field to 0.non-AP nAP
+A UHR non-AP STA shall not transmit a frame with the BSR Enhancement field to an AP unless it has received from the STA a UHR Capabilities element with the BSR Enhancement Support subfield equal to 1.

-TGbn editor: Please change the subclause as follows:
+TGbn editor: Please change the subclause as follows and make other changes necessary:

 Annex C